-Now that you have a search-friendly title, a catchy thumbnail, and an engaging description, let’s complete the video uploading process by making sure you add relevant tags – key in making sure your video gets discovered by the right audience.
+Now that you have a search-friendly title, a catchy thumbnail, and an engaging description, let’s complete the video uploading process by making sure you add relevant tags – which are key in making sure your video gets discovered by the right audience.

 The next most important and equally crucial part of uploading your video is adding relevant tags.
 Tags let people discover your content on YouTube.
 It is the best way to let search engines know what your content provides so it can match it to the viewer’s expectation.

 As you know, YouTube does not have its own keyword search tool, but there are many third-party tools like VIDIQ, TubeBuddy, Ahrefs Keyword Explorer that can help you identify the right tags and keywords for your video.
 You can also make a note of relevant tags that you come across while searching for keywords to add to your title.
 Here’s how you can find the most relevant tags for your videos:

 YouTube auto-recommends tags and phrases that are most relevant to your video.
 For example, if your video is about street photography, it will find you relevant tags after you put your primary keyword in – like 35mm photography, candid, street, etc.